Blog Updated June 2022

 The Origins of Shockwave Therapy

-Shockwave, an up-and-coming treatment modality that has been around for decades, was first employed for a very specific treatment: lithotripsy.
-The machine, developed over 7 years, allowed a patient to avoid surgical removal of kidney stones by focusing acoustic waves on the stones, to break them into smaller pieces so they could be passed naturally.1 The original machine required anaesthetic and was first used on February 7, 1980.1,2
+Extracorporeal Shockwave Therapy is a new application of a treatment modality that has been around for decades: lithotripsy.
+The machine, developed over 7 years, allowed a patient to avoid surgical removal of kidney stones by focusing acoustic waves on the stones, breaking them into smaller pieces so they could be passed naturally.1 The original machine required anaesthetic and was first used on February 7, 1980.1,2

 During initial use of the first lithotripters, researchers were concerned about the unknown effect of shockwaves on bones, specifically the hips.2 If shockwaves could break up kidney stones, what might they do to bone?
-This question led to detailed studies that determined that not only were bones not damaged, the shockwaves actually stimulated osteogenesis, or bone formation.2 This discovery was quickly applied to bone fractures classified as non-union, that is, fractured bones that don’t heal and remain broken.2 The first successful treatment of non-union was performed in 1988.2
+This question led to a series of studies that concluded that not only were bones not damaged, the shockwaves actually stimulated osteogenesis (bone formation).2 Further studies applied shockwave to fractures classified as non-union, that is, broken bones that don’t heal and remain broken.2 The first successful treatment of non-union was performed in 1988.2

 Focused Extracorporeal Shockwave Therapy (fESWT)